krogulex/Dish-form/README.md

 The form allows you to send data to the API

 Form was made with Formik, Yup, and MUI.
+To post data to API I used axios.

 ## The following libraries must be installed in order to set up the project:
 Installed libraries with versions

 ├── @emotion/react@11.11.0

 ├── @emotion/styled@11.11.0